AngelliaX/FootJob/README.md

   - Use `/fj ra` to remove the portal (with all the settings)
   - How to add commands,and mores, go to [Commands](#commands)
   - There is also a video you can watch in the [Introduce](#introduce)
+ ### Why is it named footjob
+  - Because you need to walk into the portal to help the plugin work
+  - And you walk on foot
 <a align="center"><img src="https://raw.githubusercontent.com/TungstenVn/FootJob/master/icon2.png"></a>
 ## Permisson
   - Who has **footjob.permission** permission can use the commands only